unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

 D. Repeat B and C until done.
 - When you are all done, there should ONLY be additions to $tzid and zoneItem's.

+E. Check in the new supplemental files and the data files in ...org\unicode\cldr\util\data
+- just the data files that are already checked in (eg check in 'africa', but not 'factory')

 (Note: the code in CountItems and StandardCodes means that we have to duplicate a bit of process above, but for now it's not worth fixing.)